Share a File

 Why this exists

-Most of Clipy is about screen recording — but plenty of times you already have a file (a video someone sent you, a PDF, a zip, a design export) and you just need to give someone a link without messing around with Google Drive permissions, Dropbox signups, or email size limits.
-This tool covers that.
-Drop the file, copy the link, paste it in Slack/email/wherever.
+Most of Clipy is about screen recording, but plenty of times you already have a file — a video someone sent you, a PDF, a zip, a design export — and you just need to give someone a link without messing around with Google Drive permissions, Dropbox signups, or 25 MB email attachment limits.
+This tool covers that one case.
+Drop the file, copy the link, paste it.
 Done.
+The differentiator vs other free file hosts is the size cap (2 GB instead of the typical 100–500 MB) paired with hard 48-hour deletion, so you don't have to remember to clean up after the handoff and the host doesn't accidentally become a piracy mirror.

 The limits, plainly

-2 GB max per file.
-Big enough for most video exports, design archives, and dataset dumps; small enough that we don't accidentally become someone's backup target.
-48 hours of retention, then it's gone — purged from our storage, link returns a 404.
-No extension, no "keep alive", no paid tier to extend.
+2 GB max per file — big enough for most video exports, design archives, and dataset dumps; small enough that we don't accidentally become someone's backup target.
+48 hours of retention, then it's gone — purged from storage, link returns 404.
+No extension, no "keep alive", no paid tier to bump the timer.
 If you need permanence, use real cloud storage.
-This is for the cases where ephemeral is the feature.
+This tool is for the cases where ephemeral is the feature — one-time sends to a client, too-big-for-email handoffs, share-this-now-then-forget-it traffic.

 How it works under the hood

-Your browser uploads directly to Backblaze B2 over a presigned URL — the bytes do not pass through our app server, which is why the 2 GB limit works without timing out.
-Once the upload finishes we mark the file ready and hand back a short share link at clipy.online/f/....
+Your browser uploads directly to Backblaze B2 over a presigned URL.
+The bytes never pass through our Next.js app server, which is the reason the 2 GB cap works without timing out — a serverful proxy would die on uploads that long.
+Once the upload finishes we mark the file ready and hand back a short share link at clipy.online/f/… backed by a short, random, unguessable slug.
 A background job runs hourly and deletes files whose 48 hours are up.
-If something fails mid-upload, we never publish the link — you'll just see an error and can retry.
+If something fails mid-upload, the share link is never published — you'll just see an error and can retry.
+Treat the link itself like a password: anyone who has it can download, but the slug is short enough random that it's not enumerable.

 Common questions